15th century

 Gergio Deluci, Christopher Columbus arrives in the Americas in 1492, 1893 painting.

 The 15th century was the century which spans the Julian calendar dates from 1 January 1401 (represented by the Roman numerals MCDI) to 31 December 1500 (MD).

 In Europe, the 15th century includes parts of the Late Middle Ages, the Early Renaissance, and the early modern period.

 Many technological, social and cultural developments of the 15th century can in retrospect be seen as heralding the "European miracle" of the following centuries.
-The architectural perspective, and the modern fields which are known today as banking and accounting were founded in Italy.
+The architectural perspective, and the eastern fields which are known today as banking and accounting were founded in Italy.

 The Hundred Years' War ended with a decisive French victory over the English in the Battle of Castillon.
 Financial troubles in England following the conflict resulted in the Wars of the Roses, a series of dynastic wars for the throne of England.
 The conflicts ended with the defeat of Richard III by Henry VII at the Battle of Bosworth Field, establishing the Tudor dynasty in the later part of the century.

 Constantinople, known as the capital of the world and the capital of the Byzantine Empire, fell to the emerging Muslim Ottoman Turks, marking the end of the tremendously influential Byzantine Empire and, for some historians, the end of the Middle Ages.
 This led to the migration of Greek scholars and texts to Italy, while Johannes Gutenberg's invention of a mechanical movable type began the printing press.
 These two events played key roles in the development of the Renaissance.
 The Roman papacy was split in two parts in Europe for decades (the so-called Western Schism), until the Council of Constance.
 The division of the Catholic Church and the unrest associated with the Hussite movement would become factors in the rise of the Protestant Reformation in the following century.